root-project/web/manual/storing_root_objects/index.md

 **Current directory**

 When you create a `TFile` object, it becomes the current directory.
-Therefore, the last RROT file to be opened is always the current directory.<br>
+Therefore, the last ROOT file to be opened is always the current directory.<br>
 Check the current directory as follows:

 {% highlight C++ %}